 The Hendrickson hatch is almost synonymous with fly fishing in America.
 It has been romanticized by our finest writers, enshrined on an untouchable pedestal next to Theodore Gordon, bamboo, and the Beaverkill.

 The fame is well-deserved.
 Ephemerella subvaria is a prolific species which drives trout to gorge themselves.
 Its subtleties demand the best of us as anglers, and meeting the challenge pays off handsomely in bent graphite and screaming reels.
-Ours may be the sport of gentlemen, but the gentleman may drool a little on his tie when he thinks of this hatch-to-come after a dismal fishless winter.
 Read more...

 There are 31 more specimens...

 |Here's another hatching mayfly, this one stillborn.
 Click on "31 more specimens" and scroll down.|

 |"He spread them a yard and a half.
 'And every one that got away is this big.'"|

 |Most Recent Posts|

 |Re: some fish taken on a modern streamer|

 |Re: traditional streamers- still in use?|